nens/cookiecutter-prefect-template/README.md

 More interesting for this template is how we run the flows+tasks.
 A common way is to have some task server ("agent", I believe) ready to run dockers or download code or execute locally installed code.

-An alternative is to call `.serve()` on a deployment, like we do in the code generated with this template.
+An alternative is to call `serve(your_deploy)` on a deployment, like we do in the code generated with this template.
 The code you're working on will then "register" itself with the server and will keep a connection open, waiting for instructions to run.

 We run it ourselves with docker-compose at the moment.
 Every project generated with the template has a github workflow that builds a docker image.
 The docker-compose lists all those images.
 A `prefect.env` environment file with just the `PREFECT_API_URL` env variable is given to the docker (or a different env file with more settings).